Newcastle upon Tyne is a major transport hub for the whole of northern England and the border region between Scotland and England.

 • Aer Lingus – Dublin and connecting flights mainly to the USA

-Compare prices for flights to Newcastle
+Compare flight prices to Newcastle

 Domestic flights

-Other nearby airports
+Other airports in the area

 Is it worth looking for flights to other nearby airports?